quartz55/mopidy/ESOF-DOCS/Architectural Design.md

 ## Architectural Patterns

 ### Layered Architecture
-Mopidy have a layered architecture because it's system is organized into layers, where each of which groups related functionality provides services to the layer above.
-Each layer can only interact with the layer directly below, that's why mopidy have a **strict layered architecture**.
-The **Frontends layer** only interacts with **Core Layer**, this interacts with Mixer layer and **Backends Layer**, and this with **Audio layer**.
+Mopidy has a layered architecture because its system is organized into layers, where each layer provides services to the layer above.
+Each layer can only interact with the layer directly below, that's why Mopidy has a **strict layered architecture**.

+The **Frontends** only interact with the **Core** which interacts with the **Mixer** and **Backends** layers.
+The backends have the possibility of accessing the low level **Audio** layer if they wish to provide custom playback functionality.

 <img src="./images/architectural/LayeredArchitecture.jpg" />

 ### Repository Architecture
-All data in the mopidy is managed in a central repository, **GitHub**, that is accessible to all system components, in this case developers.
+All of Mopidy's source code and extensions are managed in a central repository on **GitHub** which is accessible to all system components, in this case developers.
-The repository accepts requests from components passively, its have a variant **passive**
+The repository accepts requests from components passively, it's called the **passive** variant.

 ### Client-Server Architecture

-Mopidy é um servidor de musica, assim sendo o seu acesso é feito atraves de clients, por exemplo: HTTP clients, MPD clients, MPD clients, UPnP clients.
-Assim, conclui-se facilmente que este tem uma Client-Server Architecture.
+Mopidy itself is only a music server.
+Interaction between the server and users is made through the use of clients such as:
+- HTTP clients
+- MPD clients
+- UPnP clients

+This easily classifies it as having a **Client-Server Architecture**